AIBiology/aibiology.github.io/Week_02.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

-* Be able to log into [jupyterhub.rc.ufl.edu](https://jupyterhub.rc.ufl.edu) (requires UF network or VPN)
+* Be able to log into [ood.rc.ufl.edu](https://ood.rc.ufl.edu) or [jupyterhub.rc.ufl.edu](https://jupyterhub.rc.ufl.edu) (requires UF network or VPN)
-* Be able to use Jupyter notebooks for code and markdown blocks
+* Be able to use Jupyter notebooks to write an execute code and markdown blocks
 * Understand the basics of Python including:
   * Python syntax
   * Variables and data types